 Key Losses: Brayden Schenn, Steve Mason, Michael Del Zotto, Pierre-Edouard Bellemare

 Since advancing all the way to the Stanley Cup Finals in 2011-12, the Devils have missed the playoffs altogether each of the last five years.
 It’s a tough pill to swallow for fans used to success with three Stanley Cup championships under its belt.

-Lady Luck was signing Jersey’s tune, however, when the team was rewarded with the top pick in the NHL Draft lottery despite holding just an 8.5% chance.
-The Devils turned heads even further when they overlooked the top North American skater in the draft for the top European when they tabbed Switzerland’s Nico Hischier No. 1 overall.
+Lady Luck was singing Jersey’s tune, however, when the team was rewarded with the top pick in the NHL Draft lottery despite holding just an 8.5% chance.
+The Devils turned heads even further when they overlooked the top North American skater in the draft for the top European when when they tabbed Switzerland’s Nico Hischier No. 1 overall.